 The build quality of this headset is good.
 It's made primarily of silicone and plastic and should be able to withstand a few accidental bumps or drops without sustaining too much damage.
 The ear-hook is fairly flexible, which should help prevent it from snapping or breaking easily.

 The Plantronics Voyager 5200 feels very stable in the ear.
-The ear-hook helps keep it in place well, and even more severe head movements don't cause it to fall out or move.
+Unlike the Plantronics Voyager 3200 Bluetooth Headset, the ear-hook helps keep it in place well, and even more severe head movements don't cause it to fall out or move.
 The boom mic also stays in place well and shouldn't slide or move around.

 The sound profile of the Plantronics Voyager 5200 is well-tuned for voices and speech.
 It lacks quite a bit of bass, but voices sound present and aren't piercing or harsh.
 However, some voices may sound slightly dull and lispy.